 A: A Heritage Land is a natural area funded by the Kentucky Heritage Land Conservation Fund Board.
 KNP monitors conservation easements or deed restrictions on these sites and works with our partnering agencies to ensure they are managed appropriately for hiking, paddling, and habitat conservation.
-For more information, please see the KHLCF link in the banner above.
+For more information, please visit the

 Q: What is a Wild River?

 A: Kentucky has nine legally designated Wild Rivers that conserve the Commonwealth's most pristine waterways for habitat and recreation.
 KNP monitors those Wild River Corridors to ensure they remain healthy ecosystems.
 Most of the land surrounding the Wild Rivers is privately owned; please remember to always respect private property rights and only access rivers from legal boat ramps and access points.
-For more information, please see the "Conserving Natural Areas" link in the banner above.
+For more information, please visit the

 Q: Does KNP hold any conservation easements on privately owned property?

 A: Very few, but we no longer enroll new properties.
 In the past, KNP has accepted several conservation easements from private landowners who agreed to put permanent deed restrictions on their properties to preclude development or other activities that would harm or impair the land’s natural condition, particularly to protect endangered species populations.

 The KHLCF Board holds conservation easements on over 50 properties owned by local governments and conservation nonprofits, but private landowners are not eligible for KHLCF programs.
 If you are a private landowner interested in conservation easements, a good place to start is the Kentucky Land Trust Coalition